 I was amazed by Socrates the first time I came across him, sitting in the empty market-place before breakfast with people gathered round him, and drawing them out with his quizzing.
 He asked questions like: What is Courage?
 What is Virtue?
-What is Duty? and then asked his listeners one by one to speak up with their examples from life of each.
-Their examples were often contradictory to the theoretical definitions they had given, so the student then had to correct his definition of Courage or Virtue or Duty.
+What is Duty? and then asked his listeners one by one to speak up with their examples of each from real life .
+Their examples were often contrary to the theoretical definitions they had given, so the student then had to correct his theoretical definition.

 For example, one of them (as described here), was brave enough to put himself forward, and said he thought Courage meant ‘endurance of the soul’ (which seems to have meant ‘choosing to endure pain rather than give in’).